U.S. job growth brakes sharply, clouds Fed rate hike timing

 The buoyant dollar and lower oil prices have combined to crimp the profits of some large companies, forcing a reduction in capital spending.

-Equipment maker Caterpillar Inc has warned that lower oil prices will hurt its business in 2015, and Procter & Gamble, the world's largest household products maker, has cautioned that the dollar would hit its profits.
+Equipment maker Caterpillar Inc (CAT.N) has warned that lower oil prices will hurt its business in 2015, and Procter & Gamble (PG.N), the world's largest household products maker, has cautioned that the dollar would hit its profits.

 The dollar has gained about 13 percent against the currencies of the main U.S. trading partners since last June.
 Economists say the impact is equivalent to a half-point interest rate hike.